Suite 200 A – 1 Concorde Gate Toronto, Ontario, M3C 3N6

 Eric was a competitive high-performance tennis player that turned coach.
 Eric received his Sport Management degree from Brock University and a post-graduate sport and event marketing certificate from George Brown College which speaks about his love for the business side of sports.
 He believes strongly in coach development and how coaches impact their community.
 Eric has volunteered and participated at many international events and he has seen the impact that these have on the host community.
 He loves playing all sports and travelling the world.

-Contact Eric if you have any questions on CAO Partnerships and Mentors Express program.
+Contact Eric if you have any questions on Coach Bursary, CAO Partnerships and Coach 2 Coach Para Mentorship program.

-Sports: Tennis, Table Tennis, Squash, Badminton, Cricket, Ontario Blind Sports, Ontario Cerebral Palsy Sports, Wheelchair Sports, Special Olympics, Raquetball, Field Hockey
+Sports: Tennis, Table Tennis, Squash, Badminton, Cricket, Ontario Blind Sports, Ontario Cerebral Palsy Sports, Wheelchair Sports, Special Olympics, Raquetball, Field Hockey, Volleyball

-Sarah is the CAO’s Community Impact Coordinator and is passionate about team sports and promoting physical literacy.
+Sarah is the CAO’s Community Programs & Partnerships Lead and is passionate about team sports and promoting physical literacy.
 After completing her Psychology degree at Wilfrid Laurier University, Sarah attended George Brown College where she received her Sport & Event Marketing Post-Graduate Certificate, bringing together her enthusiasm for connecting and understanding others with her desire to help Canadians of all ages live more active lifestyles.
 Sarah is always keen to try new sports, and in her spare time you’ll likely find her at the gym, rock climbing, curling, playing rec-league softball and ultimate or just cheering on her favourite team!

-Contact Sarah for any questions about Quest for Gold PSO or Salary Support grants, CTG-CTC information or GTA Competition Introduction NCCP courses
+Contact Sarah for any questions about Coach 2 Coach mentorship programs, Partnership opportunities or GTA Competition Introduction NCCP courses

-Sports: Equestrian, Alpine Ski, Boxing, Volleyball, Softball, Skating, Lawn Bowls, Ultimate, Team Handball, Freestyle Ski, Snowboard
+Sports: Equestrian, Alpine Ski, Boxing, Softball, Skating, Lawn Bowls, Ultimate, Team Handball, Freestyle Ski, Snowboard

 Brooke is the CAO’s Communications Lead and is passionate about endurance sport and personal fitness.
 Brooke’s educational background combines her English Literature degree from U of T with a sport and event marketing post-graduate certificate from George Brown College, which speaks to her love of creative writing and communications along with sharing the sport and physical activity with those around her.
 In her spare time, Brooke has completed numerous road and trail races up to the marathon and ultra-marathon distances, along with several half ironman triathlons and two Tough Mudders.
 She also loves lifting weights at the gym and is a Crossfit enthusiast.